 While Linux provides easy access to operating system registrations, this is not possible on Windows.
 Even at startup, many distros provide us with information about the operation and performance of the units, while Windows eliminates the possibility of easy debugging.

-What are the best and popular Linux distros in 2022?
+What are the best and most popular Linux distros in 2023?